REASON-6G/mATRIC/README.md

 # API for Access Point Integration

 This API endpoint provides mATRIC users to integrate their access points with the platform.
+The following APIs have been defined. <br>

+- Access Point Onboarding API
+- Native AI Data API
+- RAN reconfiguration API

 The below guidance will assist with steps for integrating one or many access points with mATRIC.

 # API for Data Access